MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 RSC permissions are categorized based on the following:

-* **The mode of data access**: RSC permission determines which data access methods are allowed by the application.
+* **Mode of data access**: RSC permission determines which data access methods are allowed by the application.
 There are two types of RSC permissions:
   * Application: The app can access data without the presence of a signed-in user.
-  * Delegate: The app can access data only in the context of a signed-in user’s session.
+  * Delegated: The app can access data only in the context of a signed-in user’s session.
 No access is allowed in the absence of a signed-in user.
-* **The resource types**: RSC permissions are available on the following resource types;
+* **Resource types**: RSC permissions are available on the following resource types:

-  * [Team](#rsc-permissions-for-a-team) (includes the channels within those teams)
+  * [Team](#rsc-permissions-for-a-team) (includes the channels within a teams)
-  * [Chat or meeting](#rsc-permissions-for-a-chat-or-meeting) (includes the meetings associated with those chats)
+  * [Chat or meeting](#rsc-permissions-for-a-chat-or-meeting) (includes the meetings associated with the chats)
   * [User](#rsc-permissions-for-a-user)

 ### API that supports RSC-based data access

-All three, the Microsoft Graph SDK, Microsoft Bot Framework SDK, and Microsoft Teams Client SDK, support fine-grained data access through RSC.
+Microsoft Graph SDK, Microsoft Bot Framework SDK, and Microsoft Teams Client SDK support fine-grained data access through RSC.
 The supported modes and resource types differ across the API surfaces.

 | RSC mode or type | Supported SDKs | App manifest version | Resource types | RSC-related controls for the entire tenant | Who can consent to RSC permissions? |
 |---------|---------|---------|---------|---------|---------|